margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Smile Like You Mean It ##
-Smile like you mean it.
+Smile like you mean it. <br>
-In the pain, and the tears, and the fight within, smile like you mean it.
+In the pain, and the tears, and the fight within, smile like you mean it. <br>
-In the loss for words, and the heartbreak, smile that winning smile.
+In the loss for words, and the heartbreak, smile that winning smile. <br>
-You smile like a ray of light.
+You smile like a ray of light. <br>
-It lights up the whole room.
+It lights up the whole room. <br>
-It brightens up someone's day.
+It brightens up someone's day. <br>
-It makes someone feel at ease.
+It makes someone feel at ease. <br>
-It cheers someone's heart.
+It cheers someone's heart. <br>
-So, smile like you mean it.
+So, smile like you mean it. <br>
-Let the glow shine.
+Let the glow shine. <br>
-It is yours to share.
+It is yours to share. <br>
-It is yours to wear.
+It is yours to wear. <br>

 <br>

 ## It is Ok ##
-It's ok to cry.
+It's ok to cry. <br>
-It's ok to let the heart tear inside.
+It's ok to let the heart tear inside. <br>
-It's ok to let the tears flow.
+It's ok to let the tears flow. <br>
-It's ok to let it break inside.
+It's ok to let it break inside. <br>
-It's ok to let the heart ache.
+It's ok to let the heart ache. <br>
-It's ok to feel.
+It's ok to feel. <br>
-Let it out.
+Let it out. <br>
-It's ok to express emotions and thoughts.
+It's ok to express emotions and thoughts. <br>
-Sometimes the anger and other emotions mask the need to cry and to feel.
+Sometimes the anger and other emotions mask the need to cry and to feel. <br>
-It is ok.
+It is ok. <br>

-It's ok to cry.
+It's ok to cry. <br>
-It's ok to feel.
+It's ok to feel. <br>
-It should feel good to sing.
+It should feel good to sing. <br>

-It's ok to cry.
+It's ok to cry. <br>
-It's ok to let the tears flow.
+It's ok to let the tears flow. <br>
-It's ok to cry.
+It's ok to cry. <br>
-It's like the water droplets after a heavy rain.
+It's like the water droplets after a heavy rain. <br>

 <br>